When you're logged in to your Mac using an administrator account, you can use the

 sudo command in the Terminal app to execute commands as a different user, such as the root user.
 After you enter the command, Terminal asks you to enter your account password.
 If you forgot your password or your account doesn't have a password, add or change your password in Users & Groups preferences.
 You can then execute

-Terminal doesn't show your password you type it.
-If you enter the wrong password, Terminal asks you to try again.
+Terminal doesn't show the password as you type.
+If you enter the wrong password or a blank password, the command isn't executed and Terminal asks you to try again.